hashicorp/packer/website/source/docs/provisioners/shell-local.html.md

     these commands are not officially supported and things like environment variables may not work if you use a different shell than the default.

-    For backwards compatability, you may also use {{.Command}}, but it is decoded the same way as {{.Script}}.
+    For backwards compatibility, you may also use {{.Command}}, but it is decoded the same way as {{.Script}}.
 We recommend using {{.Script}} for the sake of clarity, as even when you set only a single `command` to run, Packer writes it to a temporary file and then runs it as a script.